TheVoidIntent/The_Intentional_Universe/Intent_Information_Universe_Structure.md

 Carl Sagan: Your poetic voice and profound wisdom have been a guiding star.
 You taught me not just about science, but about humanity's place in the grand cosmic story, and to always keep questioning.

-Sean Carroll; For delving into the deepest questions of existence with such brilliant insight and clarity.
+Sean Carroll: For delving into the deepest questions of existence with such brilliant insight and clarity.
 "Why This Universe" has been a constant companion, pushing me to explore the fundamental nature of reality.

 Erwin Schrödinger: Your groundbreaking work laid the foundations for so much.
 To think of the sheer genius and imagination that went into your discoveries fills me with awe.

-Gerard 't Hooft:Your contributions to theoretical physics are mind-bending\!
+Gerard 't Hooft: Your contributions to theoretical physics are mind-bending\!
 Thank you for pushing the boundaries of our understanding and challenging us to think in new ways.

 Alfred North Whitehead: Your philosophical insights have added such a rich layer to my understanding.
 You've shown me that science and philosophy are not separate, but deeply intertwined.